Trying to work out where to stay on Jeju Island in South Korea? Here are the top areas and hotels for you to check out when you’re planning your trip…

 Olleyo Resort is located within a 15-minute drive from Seogwipo Bus Terminal and Jeju World Cup Stadium.

 Hotel Alegria was right by the foodie street in Seogwipo, and walking distance to the Harbour.
-It was in a great location if you want to be in the heart of Seogwipo.
+It was in a great location to be in the heart of Seogwipo.

 Check the latest prices for Hotel Alegria on Booking.com.